National Climate Change Risk Assessments

 About these reports

-The National Climate Change Risk Assessment is an important way we help Aotearoa New Zealand adapt to the impacts of climate change.
+The National Climate Change Risk Assessment (NCCRA) is an important tool for helping Aotearoa New Zealand adapt to the impacts of climate change.

-Every six years from 2026, the Commission will deliver a risk assessment (NCCRA).
+Every six years from 2026, the Commission will deliver a risk assessment.
 These reports are required under section 5ZQ of the Climate Change Response Act 2002.

 The reports provide a national picture of how the country may be affected by climate change-related hazards.
 They also identify the most significant risks and opportunities, and steps to take to address them.